roolo/provisioning-raspberry/README.md

 Some tasks takes lot of time to finish on RasperryPi.
 If you want to avoid them add `--skip-tags "long"` in file Makefile in this directory at the end of line with ansible command.

 After everything is done, affected Raspberry should be reachable on network via `raspimir.local`

+If you are using some turbo-secure password for connecting to Wi-fi AP, use `wpa_passphrase` result instead of just the plaintext password in `wpa_supplicant.conf`